Last Updated on October 28, 2023 by Jade

 If you have missing teeth, problems can develop.
 Here is a brief list of missing teeth problems that can be experienced.

-Each tooth in your mouth assists in supporting other surrounding teeth.
+- Shifting Teeth: Each tooth in your mouth assists in supporting other surrounding teeth.
 When a gap is created from one or more missing teeth, the remaining teeth slowly shift position to fill that gap.
 This can result in the misalignment of the remaining teeth.
-This misalignment can cause difficulty eating and flossing, and creates conditions that can develop into gum disease or tooth decay.
+This misalignment can cause difficulty eating and flossing and creates conditions that can develop into gum disease or tooth decay.

-Teeth are essential in helping the mouth form sounds that become words.
-Missing teeth can cause speech difficulties where it is hard to make the correct sounds.
+- Trouble Speaking: Teeth are essential in helping the mouth form sounds that become words.
+Missing teeth can cause speech difficulties whereby it is hard to make the correct sounds.
 Sometimes this results in slurred or difficult-to-understand speech.

-Some people who are missing teeth are severely impacted in other ways.
-Depression and anxiety result from not having a bright, flawless smile or the feelings of not being attractive because of missing teeth.
+- Mental Health Issues: Some people who are missing teeth are severely impacted in other ways.
+Depression and anxiety result from not having a bright, flawless smile or feelings of not being attractive because of missing teeth.

 Three Common Missing Teeth Solutions